‘Joy born from the womb of sadness’: When Pope Francis flew 12 people out of Europe’s biggest migrant camp

 “You are not alone,” Francis said soon after, delivering a short address.

-From the camp, the pope and the chosen asylum-seekers traveled in separate cars to the island’s main airport, where everything was ready: a red carpet, an Alitalia plane.
+From the camp, the pope and the chosen asylum seekers traveled in separate cars to the island’s main airport, where everything was ready with a red carpet and an Alitalia plane.
 Francis greeted all 12 people, and then they climbed aboard.

 Majid, who was 15 at the time, said he remembers feeling like he was stepping on a flight “with the most powerful person in the world.”